Julia Faye: Early life

 Faye was born at her grandmother's home near Richmond, Virginia.
 Her father, Robert J. Maloney (born c.
 1865), worked for the Atchison, Topeka and Santa Fe Railway.
 Her mother, Emma Louise Elliott (1872–1955), was from New Castle, Indiana.
 Her parents had married in 1890 in Newton, Kansas.
 Faye's paternal grandfather, Thomas Maloney, was born in Ireland and had immigrated to the United States in the 1850s.

 Faye's father died sometime before 1901, when her widowed mother married Cyrus Demetrios Covell (1862–1941) in Indiana.
 Faye took her stepfather's name and listed him as her father.
+She was raised in St. Louis, Missouri, and attended public and private schools there.
+Faye studied at Illinois State University for a year, but her dream was to become an actress.

-She had lived in St. Louis, Missouri, prior to coming to Hollywood in 1915, to visit friends.
+In 1915, she went to Hollywood to visit friends.
 She visited one of the film studios and was introduced to actor and director Christy Cabanne.
 The two reminisced about St. Louis and discovered that they had lived next door to one another there.
 Cabanne persuaded Faye's reluctant mother to allow her to be in motion pictures.